 So, you should definitely take the time to visit Tiritiri Matangi Island.
-Here’s what to expect if you choose to do so.
+Here’s what to expect if you do.

 The History of Tiritiri Matangi Island

-This disruption caused much of the birdlife to leave and search for new homes, although a few plucky species stuck around.
+This disruption causes much of the birdlife to leave and search for new homes, although a few plucky species stick around.

-The land was farmed until the 1970s, when it became a recreational reserve.
-A replanting program began in 1984.
-This was done in the hope that the land would once again host a habitat in which native birds, reptiles and insect species could thrive.
+A replanting program begins in 1984.
+This is done in the hope that the land would once again host a habitat in which native birds, reptiles and insect species can thrive.